rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_shapes_processor/README.md

 a shared library and load it with *RoutingService*.

 This example illustrates the realization of two common enterprise patterns: aggregation and splitting.
-There is a single plug-in implementation, *ShapesProcessor* that is factory of three types of *Processor*\s:
+There is a two plug-in implementations, one for each type of *Processor*:

--   *ShapesAggregatorSimple* and *ShapesAggregatorAdv*: *Processor* implementations that performs the aggregation of two *ShapeType* objects into a single *ShapeType* object.
+-   *ShapesAggregator*: *Processor* implementation that performs the aggregation of two *ShapeType* objects into a single *ShapeType* object.

 -   *ShapesSplitter*: *Processor* implementation that performs the separation of a single *ShapeType* object into two  *ShapeType* objects.